-Boulder, Colorado-based Air99, led by Richard Gordon, is commercializing a reusable respirator that aims to fit, look and work better than conventional N99 pollution and flu masks.
+Boulder, Colorado-based Air99, led by Richard Gordon, is commercializing a patent-pending respirator that aims to fit, look and work better than conventional N99 pollution and flu masks.
 The aesthetically-striking design conforms better to the wearer’s face for a tighter seal, has more surface area for less breathing resistance and sports an adjustable harness for greater comfort.

 The Reimagining Respiratory Protection QuickFire Challenge invites participants to come up with innovative solutions that help better protect the public from infectious agents and the threat of pandemics.